jakeleyhr/GetVISTA/README.md

 Coordinates saved to mouse_5_30810000-30890000.annotation.txt DNA sequence saved to mouse_5_30810000-30890000.fasta.txt
 ```
-As the coordinates are specified in place of the gene name, the **-sa**, **-ea**, and **-fw** arguments in engene are absent from encoords.
+As the coordinates are specified in place of the gene name, the **-sa**, **-ea**, **-goa**, and **-fw** arguments in engene are absent from encoords.
 Also, as the chromosomes and coordinates are not homologous between species, there is no option to enter multiple species names as in engene.

 &nbsp;